LALIC-UFSCar/FAPESP-PBSMT-NMT/README.md

 All tags are defined in the file `lalic-catsv2`.

 ## Citing
 A comparative analysis using the annotations provided in this corpus was published in [LREC 2020](http://www.lrec-conf.org/proceedings/lrec2020/pdf/2020.lrec-1.446.pdf).

+**Caseli, H. de M. and Inácio, M. (2020) ‘NMT and PBSMT error analyses in English to Brazilian Portuguese automatic translations’, in Proceedings of the 12th language resources and evaluation conference.
+Marseille, France: European Language Resources Association, pp. 3623–3629.
+Available at: https://www.aclweb.org/anthology/2020.lrec-1.446.**

 Here, we provide the bibtex entry for citing:

 ```
 @inproceedings{CaseliInacio2020,